lynchiem/CBANE/README.md

 CBANE also supports & encourages periodic merging & reclustering to promote network diversity and combat global stagnation.

 CBANE also encourages distributed computing and diversified training sets via the concept of superclusters.

+This project represents a .NET Core implementation of CBANE, providing a library implmenting the core concepts of CBANE, and a sandpit that includes and example of the library in use.